Year of Call: 2012

 In HT Investment 10 v Stone & Ors (QBD): represented 7 defendants to an interim injunction obtained by a property investor which prohibited most of the residents of a small village from posting notices or communicating with potential purchasers of adjoining land, with underlying claims in unlawful means conspiracy and conspiracy to injure.
 After the start of submissions at the return date hearing, the claimant agreed to discontinue all claims and to pay the defendants' costs on the indemnity basis.

 Instructed by the Claimants in Glenn v Watson [2018] EWHC 2016 (Ch), which involved claims to rescind loan agreements of over £100m on grounds of fraudulent misrepresentation and for secret profits made in breach of fiduciary duty.
+Currently instructed in international proceedings related to the enforcement of the judgment.

-Acted as junior counsel for the claimants in Republic of Djibouti v Boreh [2016] EWHC 405 (Comm), an international fraud claim heard over ten weeks in the Commercial Court in autumn 2015 (led by Lord Falconer and Philip Brook Smith QC).
+Junior counsel for the claimants in Republic of Djibouti v Boreh [2016] EWHC 405 (Comm), an international fraud claim heard over ten weeks in the Commercial Court in autumn 2015 (led by Lord Falconer and Philip Brook Smith QC).

 Obtained Norwich Pharmacal orders against two defendant banks, in order to secure details of accounts believed to be linked to a 'boiler room' fraud.